mikejolley/sidebar-login/readme.txt

 3. Widget settings

 == Changelog ==

+= 3.0.1 =
+* Fix - Fix rendering of additional links when using non-latin characters in the link text.

 = 3.0.0 =
 * Refactor - Rewritten majority of plugin using more up to date standards and namespaces.